mackuba/jslint_on_rails/README.markdown

 Java).
 Any decent version of Java will do (and by decent I mean 5.0 or later).

+## Compatibility

+Latest version should be compatible with Ruby 1.9 and Rails 3 (and also with Ruby 1.8 and Rails 2, of course).

 ## Installation (Rails)

 If you use Rails, you can install the library as a plugin - it's less work to set it up this way.